King-James-II/fullstack-capstone-project/README.md

-# Gift-Link Full-Stack Application v.3.2
+# Gift-Link Full-Stack Application v.3.2.1

 ## Tasks Accomplished:

+- Implemented SearchPage.js component to enable searching for gifts.
+- Styled the search page using CSS in SearchPage.css.
+- Added /app/search route to App.js.
+- Added Search link to the navigation bar in NavBar.js.

+## Previous Tasks Accomplished:

 - Implemented DetailsPage.js component to fetch and display detailed information about a gift.
 - Styled the Details Page using CSS in DetailsPage.css.

-## Previous Tasks Accomplished:

 - Created RegisterPage and LoginPage components for user registration and login functionalities.
 - Managed form input states using the useState hook.
 - Implemented handleRegister() and handleLogin() functions for form submission events.